5 Signs That IBS Could be IBD

 IBD affects your periods.
 Let your doctor know if your period stops altogether or becomes increasingly worse with increased menstrual cramping and bleeding.
 I went about 6 months straight without a period due to being in a bad IBD flare, and this I learned is very common.

-For symptoms 6-10, stay tuned for part 2 of this article.
+For symptoms 6-10, check out part 2 of this article.

 Join the conversation